Needle Hill

 Needle Hill or Cham Shan (針山) is a mountain in New Territories, Hong Kong.
 It has an altitude of 532 m.
 This is a part of a popular hiking route including Grassy Hill and Tai Mo Shan.
 The mountain got its name due to the resemblance of a needle by its peak.

 Geography

+At around 400 above sea level, it forms a needle-like shape at its peak.
+The granitic rocks that form this hill is part of a granitic ridge that starts at the Tolo Channel and ends in Kwai Chung.

 Needle Hill is located within Shing Mun Country Park.
 Stage 7 of the MacLehose Trail includes the summit of Needle Hill.
 The Shing Mun Tunnels pass through the base of Needle Hill.
+The Lower Shing Mun River can also be found at the base of the hill.

+Geology

+Needle Hill is mainly composed of granite.
+Wolframite, molybdenite and quartz ores can be found at the base of the hill.

 History

 Wolframite, a tungsten ore, was discovered at Needle Hill in 1935.
 It was mined there from 1938 to 1967.
+The mines used to obtain wolframite ores are now abandoned.